Verse:

 Commentary by David Guzik

 For if he who comes preaches another Jesus: It is important that the Corinthian Christians understand and trust Paul's apostolic credentials because Paul knows they are attracted to the false apostles who preach another Jesus.
+If He who comes: An apostle is "one who is sent."
+These troublemakers where the exact opposite of apostles.
+One could say of them, "He who comes."
+Of an apostle, one could say "one who is sent" by God.
+These false apostles had simply come; they were not really sent by God.

 i.
 The troublemakers among the Corinthian Christians who were stirring up contention against Paul didn't only attack Paul; they also attacked the true Jesus by preaching another Jesus.
 Who was this "other Jesus"?
 Because of the way the Corinthian Christians despised Paul's image of weakness and unimpressive appearance, the "other Jesus" was probably one who knew no weakness, persecution, humiliation, suffering and death.
 A "super Jesus" is another Jesus, not the real Jesus.
 And another Jesus cannot save!